Go Back

 • TIP FOR MAKING THE BEST WHIPPING CREAM: Add your heavy cream to your bowl along with your whisk and place them together in the freezer 15 minutes prior using it.

 • Take your mixing bowl out of the freezer.
-Add the powdered sugar.
+Add the powdered sugar and Vanilla bean paste.
 Beat on low for 1 minute, then increase the speed and beat until silky smooth.
 NOTE: The cream should hold when the bowl is placed upside down.

 ASSEMBLY